Skip to content

 4. How to prevent avian influenza infection?

-• Maintain good personal hygiene
+2. Maintaining good personal hygiene

-• Perform hand hygiene frequently, especially before and after touching the mouth, nose or eyes; before eating; after using the toilet; after touching public installations such as handrails or door knobs; or when hands are contaminated by respiratory secretion after coughing or sneezing.
+• Perform hand hygiene frequently, especially before touching the mouth, nose or eyes; after contact with animals or their environments or touching public installations such as handrails or door knobs; or when hands are contaminated by respiratory secretion after coughing or sneezing.
+Wash hands with liquid soap and water, and rub for at least 20 seconds.
+Then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.

 • Cover your mouth and nose with tissue paper when coughing or sneezing.
 Dispose of soiled tissues into a lidded rubbish bin, then wash hands thoroughly.